Ayushjain270/delta-demo/README.md

 # delta-demo
-this the demo class of git and github
+this the demo class of git and github. where we learn about git and github.